TeeganKrieger/NoobOfLegends/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Noob of Legends is a player resource application for League of Legends players that will allow users to gain insights into their gameplay statistics.
-Unlike other player resource apps, Noob of Legends will provide a thorough examination of user statistics and allow players to compare their own statistics with those of other players.
-The application will also provide curated suggestions on areas where players could improve their gameplay.
+Unlike other player resource apps, Noob of Legends provides a thorough examination of user statistics and allow players to compare their own statistics with those of other players.
+The application also provides curated suggestions on areas where players could improve their gameplay.
 The goal of this project  is to develop a functional and useful application within an extremely limited time constraint of only 3 months.

 <p align="right">(<a href="#top">back to top</a>)</p>